Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md

 ### Shares attributes with the app

-If the user gives consent, Asgardeo returns the requested user attributes as well as the **subject** attribute to the application in the **ID token**.
+If the user gives consent to share attributes with the application, Asgardeo returns the requested user attributes as well as the **subject** attribute to the application in the **ID token**.

 #### Subject Attribute